 My Blog – I choose to share my interactions and experiences with the world, to the world.
 I am an adult, therefore I write as one.
 I swear in real life, especially when I bang my shin or knee on something.
 And, my blog will, occasionally, have profanity.
 Sorry for those with delicate sensitivities.
 If you’ve read my blog, follow me on Facebook or Twitter, or know me at all, you have already figured this out.

-My Books – My main characters are aged as legal adults and live as such.
-I also write each character’s voice based on their personality.
+My Books – I write each character’s voice based on their personality.
 If I have a character who is mild-mannered, introverted, quiet, etc. they probably don’t swear, drink, have sex, etc. If I the character is uninhibited, sassy, confrontational, etc. they probably swear, drink, have sex, etc. I say “probably” due to the fact that each person is unique, and I like to think of each of my characters as individuals.
 My character’s thought processes, decision-making, and manner of speech is dependent on their history, environment, life choices and consequences, and core morals and ethics.
 However, I will never have graphic sex or violence in my books.